nvidia-holoscan/holoscan-sdk/docs/holoscan_cuda_stream_handling.md

 The `CudaStreamPool` class ({cpp:class}`C++ <holoscan::CudaStreamPool>`/{py:class}`Python <holoscan.resources.CudaStreamPool>`) is a resource that provides a mechanism for allocating CUDA streams from a pool of streams whose lifetime is managed by Holoscan.
 As of Holoscan v2.8, new APIs are provided to make use of dedicated CUDA streams easier for application authors.
 These APIs are intended as a replacement of the legacy `CudaStreamHandler` utility described in the note below.

+The `CudaGreenContextPool` and `CudaGreenContext` classes provide advanced resource management for CUDA streams in Holoscan applications.
+`CudaGreenContextPool` class ({cpp:class}`C++ <holoscan::CudaGreenContextPool>`/{py:class}`Python <holoscan.resources.CudaGreenContextPool>`) is a resource that provides a mechanism to partition GPU resources (SMs) into a pool of "green" CUDA contexts, which are lightweight CUDA contexts partitioned for efficient concurrent execution for different operators or applications for improved isolation and concurrency.

+`CudaGreenContext` class ({cpp:class}`C++ <holoscan::CudaGreenContext>`/{py:class}`Python <holoscan.resources.CudaGreenContext>`) is a resource retrieved through "index" from a `CudaGreenContextPool`.  `CudaStreamPool` created for an operator can be associated with a `CudaGreenContext`.
+This ensures the CUDA streams for different operators are running on dedicated and isolated GPU resources.

+The `CudaGreenContextPool` and `CudaGreenContext` classes are intended for advanced users who need fine-grained control over CUDA context partitioning and stream management.
+In most cases, using a `CudaStreamPool` is sufficient, but for applications requiring explicit context partitioning, `CudaGreenContextPool` and `CudaGreenContext` provide the necessary APIs.

+Typical usage involves creating a `CudaGreenContextPool` in the application or fragment, then assigning a `CudaGreenContext` from the pool to each operator that requires a dedicated context partition.
+The SDK manages the lifetime and initialization of these resources, so users do not need to interact directly with low-level CUDA context APIs.

 :::{note}
 There is a legacy `CudaStreamHandler` utility class (provided via `#include "holoscan/utils/cuda_stream_handler.hpp"`) that made it possible to write a C++ operator that could make use of a `CudaStreamPool`.
 This class had some limitations:
 - It required receiving messages as type `holoscan::gxf::Entity`.